BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-Another container for events.
-It picks one (or multiple) of the given events and runs it.
+Another container for actions.
+It picks one (or multiple) of the given actions and runs it.
-You must specify how likely it is that each event is picked by adding the weighting before the event's id.
+You must specify how likely it is that each action is picked by adding the weighting before the action's id.
-The weighting is a floating point number, that is the ratio of the event's chance to be picked.
+The weighting is a floating point number, that is the ratio of the action's chance to be picked.

-It picks one event from the list by default, but you can add an optional `amount:` if you want more to be picked.
+It picks one action from the list by default, but you can add an optional `amount:` if you want more to be picked.
-Note that only as many events as specified can be picked and `amount:0` will do nothing.
+Note that only as many actions as specified can be picked and `amount:0` will do nothing.

 !!! example
     ```YAML
-    pickrandom 20.5~event1,0.5~event2,79~event3 amount:2
+    pickrandom 20.5~action1,0.5~action2,79~action3 amount:2
-    pickrandom %point.factionXP.amount%~event1,0.5~event2,79~event3,1~event4 amount:3
+    pickrandom %point.factionXP.amount%~action1,0.5~action2,79~action3,1~action4 amount:3
     ```

 ## Point: `point`

 **persistent**

-This event allows you to manipulate player's points in a specified category.
+This action allows you to manipulate player's points in a specified category.
 First you can specify a number of points, then the modification action.
 For that, you can use `action:add`, `action:subtract`, `action:set` and `action:multiply` as modification types.
-This event also supports an optional `notify` argument that will display information about the change using the notification system.
+This action also supports an optional `notify` argument that will display information about the change using the notification system.

 ```YAML title="Example"